sailfish009/goodvibes/HACKING.md

 #### GObject C Files Layout

-If you find yourself writing a new file, therefore creating a new object, fear not !
+If you find yourself writing a new file, therefore creating a new object, fear not!
 There's a script that generates all the boilerplate.

 	./scripts/code/gv-object-make.sh